 water to thin the batter, as necessary (1/2 cup, at least)

-The night before you are to make the dosa, rinse and drain the dal and then place in a bowl or container with room to almost triple, and cover generously with water.
+The night before you are to make the adai, rinse and drain the dal and then place in a bowl or container with room to almost triple, and cover generously with water.
 The dal will soak up alot of water, so don't be stingy!

-Drain the water off the soaked dal and place it in a large blender container, along with the chilies, salt and ginger.
+Drain the water off the soaked dal and place it in a large high-speed blender container, along with the chilies, salt and ginger.
 In a Vita-Mix, you can grind the soaked beans, using the tamper, without extra water, but I don't think you could do this in cheaper blenders.
 In any case, I ended up adding water to the batter, so you are safe to add 1/2 cup of water to the batter when blending.

 Blend the mixture until smooth, stopping and scraping down as necessary.
 Scoop the mixture into a bowl.
 Add the cumin seeds.

 Now, adjust the thickness of the batter.
 If it's too thick, it won't spread easily.
 I kept stirring in water until it spread easily.
-I didn't measure, unfortunately, but the batter ended up like a regular crepe batter, more or less-- kind of like cream.
+I didn't measure, unfortunately, but the batter ended up like a regular Western crepe batter, more or less-- kind of like cream.

 PS: if your batter doesn't spread easily, it may be too thick.